Initiate a new GMT modern mode session

 gmt begin [prefix] [formats] [options] [ -V[level] ]

 Note: No space is allowed between the option flag and the associated arguments.

-The begin module instructs GMT to begin a new modern session.
+The begin module instructs GMT to begin a new modern mode session.
 If your script only makes a single plot then this is the most opportune time to specify the name and format(s) of your plot.
 However, if you want to create multiple illustrations within this session, you will instead use figure to name the figure(s) you wish to make.
 The session keeps track of all default and history settings and isolates them from any other session that may run concurrently.
 Thus, unlike classic mode, you can run multiple modern sessions simultaneously without having destructive interference in updating the history of common options.
-In addition to prefix and formats, you can supply a comma-separated series of psconvert options that will override the default settings provided via PS_CONVERT [A].
+In addition to prefix and formats, you can supply a comma-separated series of psconvert options (without their leading hyphens) that will override the default settings provided via PS_CONVERT [A].
 The only other available options control the verbosity.

-- Give one or more comma-separated graphics extensions from the list of allowable graphics formats (default is configurable via setting GMT_GRAPHICS_FORMAT [pdf]).
+- Give one or more comma-separated graphics extensions from the list of allowable graphics formats (default format is configurable via setting GMT_GRAPHICS_FORMAT [pdf]).